 The Tufts Archives

-Located within The Given Library across from The Holly Inn is the Tufts Archives, which displays the rich heritage and history of Pinehurst.
+Located within The Given Library, across from The Holly Inn, is the Tufts Archives, which displays the rich heritage and history of Pinehurst.
 On exhibit are original maps of Donald Ross’s courses, photos of The Village since 1895 and various artifacts from the founders of the Village.
 Visitors will also find James W. Tufts’ original marble and silver 19th century Soda Fountain machine and more than 125,000 historic images.
-Also on display are the original drawings of The Village by Frederick Law Olmsted.

 The Village Arboretum